Grandma Lucy’s Artisan Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Grandma Lucy’s Artisan product line lists five freeze-dried recipes, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Grandma Lucy’s Artisan product line lists five freeze-dried dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

 - Grandma Lucy’s Artisan Venison

-Grandma Lucy’s Artisan Venison was selected to represent the others in the line for this review.
+Grandma Lucy’s Artisan Venison recipe was selected to represent the other products in the line for this review.

 Grandma Lucy's Artisan Venison